Working Conditions in Lidl

 - Lidl employees are not supposed to have a private life.
 They never know what time they will finish; the time given on the rota is simply an estimate (and usually a very bad one) and only indicates until which time they'll get paid.
 Employees are told not to make any plans or arrangements for the time after work.

 The rota is usually out at the weekend for the following week, so employees don't know before Saturday or Sunday whether they'll be working on Monday.
 And of course the rota can be changed at any time.
-(I have heard of stores who have, at least theoretically, a monthly rota, but that seems to be the exception.)
+(I have heard of stores that have, at least theoretically, a monthly rota, but that seems to be the exception.)

 Employees are also expected to be available when called in at short notice.
 They may be called in on their day off, on days on which they have worked already, during their holidays and even when they're on sick leave!
 And those who don't comply are told that they 'let the team down'.